GrosSacASac/DOM99/CONTRIBUTING.md

     transform recursive into sequential flow

-    add data-scoped for data-function to allow them to be scoped inside an element with data-inside ?
+    add data-scoped for data-function to allow them to be scoped inside an element with data-scope ?

     explore addEventListener(`x`, y, {passive: true});